hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

-### 4.2.5 / 2405xx
+### 4.3 / 2405xx

-* extramarker: admin interface
-* fontawesome-free-6.5.2-web
-* geojsonmarkers: groups others will be deleted if empty
-* new version Control.FullScreen.js
+* many new possibilities for targetmarker
-* overviewmap: same icon options for all markers
-* overviewmap: target=_blank deleted
+* overviewmap: you can use tags like categories
-* overviewmap: disable transients in backend

 ### Previous